 We’re proud of our internship program at WGN: Virtually every department at the radio station has at least one former intern as an employee.
 Read on to learn what internships we offer, what requirements we have, what you might expect in a WGN internship, and how to apply.
 (We’ve even thrown in a few tips to make your application stand out!)

-- News: WGN News interns get nonstop hands-on experience in a newsroom at the heart of the Chicago Tribune editorial operation — interviewing reporters and newsmakers; generating story ideas; editing digital audio; writing scripts; assisting with news coverage; preparing audio, video and text for WGNradio.com; processing network audio feeds; taking calls from listeners, reporters and newsmakers.
+- News: WGN News interns get nonstop hands-on experience in a newsroom at the heart of one of Chicago’s leading media organizations — interviewing reporters and newsmakers; generating story ideas; editing digital audio; writing scripts; assisting with news coverage; preparing audio, video and text for WGNradio.com; processing network audio feeds; taking calls from listeners, reporters and newsmakers.
 News internship shifts available 24/7, throughout the calendar year.
 Students earning credit preferred.
 E-mail resume and cover letter to Brandon Campbell at firstname.lastname@example.org

 - Sports: Covers sporting events, answers phones, researches, writes, and produces stories.
 Assists in production of play-by-play presentations and sports talk shows, including: booking, ideation, screening phones, audio production, editing, completion of promotional/programming paperwork, and special projects.
 E-mail resume and cover letter to Dave Eanet at firstname.lastname@example.org